-In Luke, Jesus offered this parable: “No one tears a patch from a new garment and sews it on an old one.
-If he does, he will have torn the new garment, and the patch from the new will not match the old” (Luke 5:36).
+“No one tears a patch from a new garment and sews it on an old one.
+If he does, he will have torn the new garment, and the patch from the new will not match the old.”
+(Luke 5:36)

 The Pharisees were always looking for a fault in Jesus.
-This parable was in response to their concern over his association with “sinners” such as Levi and his rabble-rousing buddies.
+Jesus told a parable to them in response to their concern over his association with “sinners” such as Levi and his rabble-rousing buddies.
 In response, Jesus tells the story about a “garment,” but to better understand the verse, we could paraphrase it to say: “No one with any sense would buy a new pair of pants only to rip them apart in order to patch up an old pair of pants!”

 It seems Jesus intended the old pants to represent the Old Covenant and the new pants to represent the New Covenant he was introducing.
 What does God’s story contrasting the Old and New Covenant have to do with us?
 What is our responsibility to Christ’s instructions about new pants?